swedenconnect/technical-framework/00 - Swedish eID Framework - Introduction.md

 Swedish eIDAS node (proxy service), and transformed to an assertion according to the eIDAS specifications before being sent to the foreign eIDAS connector, and then to the initiating foreign service provider.

-> \[1\]: The project for notifying Swedish eID for use within the eIDAS cooperation began in September 2019.

 <a name="technical-specifications"></a>
 ## 2. Technical Specifications